wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.7 =
+- (03 Sep 2011) - Replaced default "Who Is Lookup URL" setting with a different provider.

 = 1.5.6.5 =
 - (05 Jul 2011) - Tested / fixed to be compatible with WP 3.2